27+ Classic 80s Funk Songs

 Lyrics leaned into party vibes, romance, or cool bravado, while basslines stayed central—syncopated and punchy.
 The Minneapolis sound, pioneered by Prince and The Time, fused funk with rock and new wave.

-Overall, the decade’s funk became tighter, shinier, and more dance-oriented while influencing hip-hop and modern R&B.
+Overall, the decade’s funk became tighter, shinier, and more dance-oriented while influencing hip-hop and modern R&B. Having a function?
+Check out our 80s-themed party ideas.

 Honourable Mentions: